 Buchu is indigenous to South Africa, where people grow the plant on hillsides.
 In addition, buchu is also cultivated in several regions of South America.
 Buchu is generally propagated from cuttings during the later phase of summer and it needs a soil having excellent drainage as well as lots of sunlight.
 The leaves of this herb are collected in summer when the plant is in bloom or bearing fruits.

+Buchu may be used as infusion or in the form of a tincture to treat a number of health conditions discussed above.
 Infusion: In order to prepare an infusion using the herb, you need to add one or two teaspoonfuls of the leaves of buchu in a cup of steaming water and allow the mixture to suffuse for about 10 minutes.
 The standard dose of buchu infusion is drinking it thrice every day.
+Tincture: The standard dosage of buchu tincture is taking 2 ml to 4 ml of it thrice every day.

 Generally considered to be a safe herb, buchu may also result in a number of side effects.
 For instance, buchu may cause gastrointestinal exasperation and, hence, it is advisable that you take this herb only with meals.
 In addition, buchu should not be given during pregnancy or to nursing mothers.

 Chemical analysis of buchu leaves has revealed that they enclose flavonoids and 1.0 per cent to 3.5 per cent volatile oils.
 The antiseptic benefits of buchu to treat disorders of the urinary tract are attributed to the volatile oils enclosed by the plant.
 It is believed that the basic component of the volatile oil possesses antibacterial activities.
 This component is known as monoterpene disophenol.
 Nevertheless, one test tube experiment using the volatile oil of buchu did not find any noteworthy antibacterial actions.